moorepants/dissertation/davisbicycle.rst

    compare with their model.
 No detail is given on how steer torque is measured, so I can't comment on the quality of the measurement but they report values of -15 to 40 Nm on a couple of graphs.
 The paper is extremely poor and makes false conclusions.
-I'm really surprised it made it through peer review.
-I wouldn't trust the data or the model.
 :cite:`Evertse2010`
    He mounts two axis load cells at the handlebar grips to measure the forces on the grip.
-This puts the sensor right at the human/machine interface thus negating the need to worry about the inertial affects of the front frame.
+This puts the sensor right at the human/machine interface thus negating the need to worry about the inertial effects of the front frame.
    For his obstacle maneuver tests the maximum steer torques were no greater than 40 Nm.
 :cite:`Teerhuis2010`